vercre/vc/docs/src/contributing/coding-guidelines.md

 ### Minimum Supported `rustc` Version

-Vercre supports the latest three stable releases of Rust.
-This means that if the latest version of Rust is 1.78.0 then Vercre supports Rust 1.76.0, 1.77.0, and 1.78.0.
+Credibil supports the latest three stable releases of Rust.
+This means that if the latest version of Rust is 1.85.0 then Credibil VC supports Rust 1.83.0, 1.84.0, and 1.85.0.
 CI will test by default with 1.78.0 and there will be one job running the full test suite on Linux x86\_64 on 1.76.0.

 Some of the CI jobs depend on nightly Rust, for example to run rustdoc with nightly features, however these use pinned versions in CI that are updated periodically and the general repository does not depend on nightly features.

-Updating Vercre's MSRV is done by editing the `rust-version` field in the workspace root's `Cargo.toml`
+Updating Credibil VC's MSRV is done by editing the `rust-version` field in the workspace root's `Cargo.toml`

-### Dependencies of Vercre
+### Dependencies of Credibil VC

-Vercre have a higher threshold than default for adding dependencies to the project.
+Credibil have a higher threshold than default for adding dependencies to the project.
 All dependencies are required to be "vetted" through the [`cargo vet` tool](https://mozilla.github.io/cargo-vet/).
 This is checked on CI and will run on all modifications to `Cargo.lock`.

-A "vet" for Vercre is not a meticulous code review of a dependency for correctness but rather it is a statement that the crate does not contain malicious code and is safe for us to run during development and (optionally) users to run when they run Vercre themselves.
-Vercre's vet entries are used by other organizations which means that this isn't simply for our own personal use.
-Vercre additionally uses vet entries from other organizations as well which means we don't have to vet everything ourselves.
+A "vet" for Credibil VC is not a meticulous code review of a dependency for correctness but rather it is a statement that the crate does not contain malicious code and is safe for us to run during development and (optionally) users to run when they run Credibil VC themselves.
+Credibil VC's vet entries are used by other organizations which means that this isn't simply for our own personal use.
+Credibil VC additionally uses vet entries from other organizations as well which means we don't have to vet everything ourselves.

-New vet entries are required to be made by trusted contributors to Vercre.
+New vet entries are required to be made by trusted contributors to Credibil VC.
-This is all configured in the `supply-chain` folder of Vercre.
+This is all configured in the `supply-chain` folder of Credibil VC.
 These files generally aren't hand-edited though and are instead managed through the `cargo vet` tool itself.
 Note that our `supply-chain/audits.toml` additionally contains entries which indicates that authors are trusted as opposed to vets of individual crates.
 This lowers the burden of updating version of a crate from a trusted author.

-When put together this means that contributions to Vercre which update existing dependencies or add new dependencies will not be mergeable by default (CI will fail).
+When put together this means that contributions to Credibil VC which update existing dependencies or add new dependencies will not be mergeable by default (CI will fail).
 This is expected from our project's configuration and this situation will be handled one of a few ways:

-Note that this process is not in place to prevent new dependencies or prevent updates, but rather it ensures that development of Vercre is done with a trusted set of code that has been reviewed by trusted parties.
+Note that this process is not in place to prevent new dependencies or prevent updates, but rather it ensures that development of Credibil VC is done with a trusted set of code that has been reviewed by trusted parties.
 We welcome dependency updates and new functionality, so please don't be too alarmed when contributing and seeing a failure of `cargo vet` on CI!

 ### `cargo vet` for Contributors

-If you're a contributor to Vercre and you've landed on this documentation, hello and thanks for your contribution!
-Here's some guidelines for changing the set of dependencies in Vercre:
+If you're a contributor to Credibil VC and you've landed on this documentation, hello and thanks for your contribution!
+Here's some guidelines for changing the set of dependencies in Credibil VC:

 * If a new dependency is being added it might be worth trying to slim down what's required or avoiding the dependency altogether.
 Avoiding new